Are you heading out of town for a few days and need a way to keep your plants watered? Would you like to find an economical DIY option?

 If you’ve gardened for any length of time, you’ve most likely seen watering globes.
 They can be purchased (and we’ll talk about this a little further down in the article), but they can also be made.

-Save your plastic water bottles or two-liter soda bottles with their lids.
+Save your plastic water bottles or 2-liter soda bottles with their lids.
 Clean the bottles thoroughly before using them for this project.

 Turn the bottle upside down to where the lid is pressed into the soil and make sure it has enough soil around it to support the bottle.